mvolkmann/blog/src/smalltalk/60-coding-conventions.md

   be on separate lines, indented from the receiver on the first line?
 - Should the last statement in a method or block be terminated with a period even though it isn't required?
+- Should there be a black like after the line that declares local variables?